Frequently Asked Questions

 - I am a parent.
 Are there any childcare resources available to me, or any resources for students with families?

 The Office of Graduate and Postdoctoral Studies has subscribed to a database of childcare centers in the greater Houston area.
 The resource is provided by the Collaborative for Children and is available to all of our graduate students and postdocs and is not intended for use by others.
 The database lists important information such as ages served, special services, quality information and more so you can easily identify which child care providers you would like to contact.
 Click here for the childcare search.
 Select "Find Child Care Now" to login.
+If prompted:

 Please note that many child care centers in Houston have waiting lists and it can be important to find childcare well before the child's start date.
 Some graduate students have found assistance with child care costs through Workforce Solutions.